Bonnie Myotai Treace

 Bonnie Myotai Treace is a Zen teacher and priest, the founder of Hermitage Heart, and formerly the abbot of the Zen Center of New York City (ZCNYC).
 She teaches currently in Black Mountain and Asheville, North Carolina.
-Myotai Sensei is the first Dharma successor of John Daido Loori, Roshi, in the Mountains and Rivers Order (MRO), having received shiho, dharma transmission, from him in 1996.
+A lineage holder in the Soto tradition, Myotai Sensei is the first Dharma successor of John Daido Loori, Roshi, in the Mountains and Rivers Order (MRO), having received shiho, dharma transmission, from him in 1996.
 Serving and training for over two decades in the MRO, she was the establishing teacher and first abbess of the ZCNYC.
 At the Monastery she was the Vice Abbot, the first director of Dharma Communications, editor of Mountain Record, and coordinator of the affiliates of the MRO.
 Treace, ordained as a Zen monastic, now lives as a lay teacher, working primarily with her long-term students.

 Treace holds an advanced degree in literature and was a lobbyist for women's issues and an analyst with the Potomac Research Institute specializing in hydromechanics.

 In 2016 Myotai gave shiho to Phil Sengetsu Kolman, Sensei, and named John Kyoman Weiczorek as Dharma Steward of Hermitage Heart.